-RRB is charged \$7.00 for each employer lookup.
-An applicant has three employers, the RRB will be charged a total of \$42.00 for that case (\$7.00 x 3 employers x 2 lookups).
-As such, disability examiners should not to do any unnecessary additional TWN lookups since this increases the total cost to use TWN per case.
+RRB is charged \$9.72 for each employer lookup.
+An applicant has three active employers, the RRB will be charged a total of \$29.16 for that case (\$9.72 x 3 employers x 1 lookup).
+As such, disability examiners should not do any unnecessary additional TWN lookups since this increases the total cost to use TWN per case.

-For more information on how to access TWN, the cost and how to obtain employment/income information disability examiners should follow the steps outlined in FOM 15155.15.
+For more information on how to access TWN, the cost and how to obtain employment/income information disability examiners should follow the steps outlined in FOM 15155.25.